Nonnegative Tensor Factorization for Directional Blind Audio Source Separation: Nonnegative Tensor Factorization (NTF): Adding Directionality to NMF

 we multiply $\rho(f,t)$ by $q^0(d(f,t),s)$, which takes $\Theta(FTS)$ memory and operations, then compute the sum over $t$ as $S$ matrix multiplications of size $F\times T$ times $T\times Z$.
 This takes $\Theta(FZS)$ memory and $\Theta(FTZS)$ operations.
 Then we multiply elementwise by $q^0(f\mid z,s)$ and condition to get $q^1(f\mid z,s)$.
 The computation of $q^1(t,z\mid s)$ is similar.

-Altogether the resource requirements are $\Theta(FTS + FZS + TZS)$ memory total and $\Theta(FTZS)$ arithmetic operations per iteration\footnote{While it may be somewhat surprising that $D$ does not appear in these bounds, the assumption that all $D$ directions have positive probability along with sparsity implies $D<FT$.}.
-In particular, these are within a constant factor of supervised NMF (Section~\ref{sec:nmfsourcesep}).
-This is somewhat of an apples and oranges comparison since the two algorithms have the same goal but different inputs: one uses direction information and the other uses clean audio training data.
-Still, the resource costs for using directionality information in an NTF framework are minimal relative to traditional NMF.
+The resource requirements are $\Theta(FTS + FZS + TZS)$ memory total and $\Theta(FTZS)$ arithmetic operations per iteration\footnote{Strictly speaking $D$ must enter somewhere.
+We assume the expected use case in which $D<FT$.}.
+This is the same order as supervised NMF (Section~\ref{sec:nmfsourcesep}), though these are apples and oranges: one uses direction information and the other uses clean audio training data.